 - Referral to the statutory authorities (Police or Social Care Services);

 - Notification to insurers.

 Initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
-Concerns or allegations which fall within the scope of our Safeguarding Children and Adults procedures will be referred for consideration under those procedures.
+Concerns or allegations which fall within the scope of the 'Responding to allegations and concerns' procedures will be referred for consideration under those procedures.

 Some concerns may be resolved by agreed action without the need for investigation.
 If urgent action is required this will be taken before any investigation is conducted.